 This French Onion Chicken Recipe is easy to prepare in a skillet and bake in the oven!
 The chicken is smothered in a rich French Onion sauce and topped with hot, melted cheese.
-Serve this with mashed potatoes and green beans for a complete meal that your family will love!
+Serve this with mashed potatoes or buttered noodles and green beans for a complete meal that your family will love!

 French Onion Chicken